wldevproject/flutter-basic/README.md

 # dicoding_flutter

-This flutter project for dicoding test
+This flutter project for dicoding practice

 ## Getting Started